MicroStrategy/rest-api-docs/docs/common-workflows/administration/datasource-management/create-a-datasource.md

 :::info

-Obtain the authorization token needed to execute the request using [POST /api/auth/login](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Authentication/postLogin).
+Get the authorization token needed to execute the request with [POST /api/auth/login](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Authentication/postLogin).

 Obtain the datasource login id from the response body of the previous call.
 From our example, it is `"34B407AA6B43C17B8286A3AEEA775DB3"`